teachyourselfcoding/tp/docs/DeveloperGuide.md

 The `EditCommand` base class forms the basis for the two extensions listed below.

-1. Edit Module Command
-When the `EditModuleCommand` is executed, it checks for the description of the particular property to edit with `ScheduleManager` and `ModuleManager`.
+1. Edit Module Command: When the `EditModuleCommand` is executed, it checks for the description of the particular property to edit with `ScheduleManager` and `ModuleManager`.
 The constructor function is overloaded such that the conditions will check for which property to edit.
 In the case that there are no module details to modify, the function execution will go on to check for module tasks to modify.

 ![](Images/5.1EditModule1.jpeg)

-2. Edit Task Command
-When the `EditTaskCommand` is executed, it checks for the description of the particular property to edit with `ScheduleManager` and `ModuleManager`.
+2. Edit Task Command: When the `EditTaskCommand` is executed, it checks for the description of the particular property to edit with `ScheduleManager` and `ModuleManager`.
 The constructor function is overloaded such that the conditions will check for which property to edit.